miodrag4/ELEC-390-Applied-Data-Science/README.md

  Dataset’ to get some high-level information about the distribution of the data.
 Next, we aim to apply PCA and t-SNE on another widely used dataset called the ‘wine quality dataset’, with the foal of performing dimensionality reduction.

+ # Lab 5 :
+ - In the first part, after downloading the noisy version of the ‘Wine Quality’ dataset, pre-processing techniques were applied and plotted.
+In the second part, the noise is removed by using mover average filters.
+Finally, feature extraction was performed on a portion of the MIT-BIH dataset.

 # Project :
 - Goal